DotSpatial/DotSpatial/Readme.md

 Have a look at the [Changelog](https://github.com/DotSpatial/DotSpatial/blob/master/Changelog.md) to see the difference between the master branch and the latest stable release.

+### License

+It's MIT.
+The original DotSpatial (dotspatial.codeplex.com) was released under the LGPL, the new version hosted on GitHub is released under the MIT license.

 ### NuGet packages
 You can download the latest stable release via NuGet.